Alcohol and Your Heart

 In general, women and older men have less water in their organs than younger men.

-Therefore, less alcohol enters their organs and more alcohol remains in their bloodstream.
+Therefore, less alcohol enters their organs and more alcohol stays in their bloodstream.

-Younger women make less of a stomach enzyme called alcohol dehydrogenase.
-This enzyme
+Younger women make less of the stomach enzyme that breaks down alcohol in the stomach.

 Heredity may play a role in how alcohol and your body act together.
 Moderate drinkers

-cardiovascular disease than moderate drinkers who have genes that cause rapid break
+heart and blood vessel disease than moderate drinkers who have genes that cause rapid

-Alcohol is broken down more slowly than it is soaked up.
+Alcohol is broken down more slowly when it's soaked up.
 The process of soaking up

-alcohol is slowed when you drink alcohol during or immediately after a meal.
+alcohol is slowed when you drink alcohol during or right after a meal.
 The slower

-soaking up process allows the liver to break down alcohol at a rate that keeps more
+soaking up process lets the liver break down alcohol at a rate that keeps more of

 Because the liver breaks down alcohol, people with liver disease are more sensitive